Department of English Language Pedagogy

 Is language really a huge substitution table where we simply have to fill the slots with vocabulary items of our choice?
 Is it really their grammatical prowess that makes good language learners so fluent?
 Is grammar the most important way vocabulary is organized?
 Are vocabulary notebooks the best idea to store vocabulary?
 The Lexical Approach represents a major paradigm shift in our thinking about language and more importantly about how languages are learnt and how they are to be taught.
 Besides presenting the theory, the lecture will also look at the methodological implications of this new way of thinking.

 A square peg in a round hole? – Spoken genres in the ELT classroom

 Communicative language teaching prizes speaking activities modelled upon real life interactions and serving meaningful communicative purposes.
 Thus, the language classroom could be seen as a true reflection of real life speaking situations.
 Through reliance on the most essential tools for describing the main properties of these spoken exchanges, you will be invited to appreciate the diversity of oral genres typically found in classroom contexts, ranging from closely scripted speech events, such as oral presentations and debates, to more spontaneously constructed instances of communication (pair/group discussions, teacher-initiated responses, student comments, etc.).
-Apart from providing a brief overview of the structural features of the most common spoken genres, questions such as what makes a fitting and assessable contribution (i.e. appropriacy), as well as how the related skills and awareness may be taught and developed will also be addressed.
+There will be a brief overview of the structural features of the most common spoken genres.
+Questions such as what makes a fitting and assessable contribution as well as how the related skills, awareness may be taught and developed will also be addressed.